Gourmet Tour of Istria

 - use of equipment

 - 6 days of organized activities

-- Nature park entrance fees
+- nature park and national park entrance fees

 - local taxes and sea permits

-- Transfers within Istria at the end of the trip
+- transfers within Istria at the end of the trip

 - skilled English-speaking guide and assistance